Our Cobbled Street Town

 A lovely clothes shop called Anchors is worth a visit.
 Another is the footwear emporium at the bottom of Victoria Street where you will find owner Sue surrounded by hundreds of shoes in all different colours and styles.
 On Saturday mornings in good weather a few stalls set up shop on the pavement to sell locally made or home grown goods.

 Most outlets shut on Wednesday afternoons and Sundays, and also between 12 and 2pm every lunch time.
 Quite rightly Alderney shopkeepers feel that lunch is a time for lunching and the middle of the day should be spent eating at home or in cafes, bars and restaurants.
 Whilst they lunch it makes sense for you to do so too.
-Jacks Bar, at the bottom of Victoria Street, has outdoor seating and is open all day and provides great food until 5pm.
+Jacks Brasserie, at the bottom of Victoria Street, has outdoor seating, is open all day and provides great food until 5pm.
 The Georgian Pub is a little further up and does some good pub grub to be eaten in the pub itself or in their Orangerie Garden.
-In the evenings Nellie Grays is a well regarded Indian and Glorias serves up a good tapas.
+In the evenings Nellie Grays is a well regarded Indian and there is an excellent Thai restaurant - the Mai Thai.